“If you are not fighting for the Equality of all Humans, you are fighting for Privilege.“

 What Happened to your Social Media Profiles, FELONI?

 Sometimes, I write very long blogs.
 Feel free to scroll down to the section that interests you most.
-January 2021, I deleted my social media.
-My advice to those who wish to contact me is to contact me via my official website only at www.TrakDiamondRecord.com Links to social media profiles are on my website, like Reverbnation, for example.
-If you receive an email from me, chances are, it wasn’t sent by me, as I do not solicit people, nor do I contact anyone I know via email.
-Other than that, you know where to find my music, as I will continue releasing new music.
+January 2021, I deleted my social media sites.
+My advice to those who wish to contact me is to contact me via my official website only at www.TrakDiamondRecord.com Links to my music streaming profiles are on my website, like Reverbnation, for example.
+If you receive an email from me, chances are, it wasn’t sent by me, as I do not solicit people, nor do I use email lists anymore.
+Next to text messages, emails pose the highest levels of security risks exposing your private info.
+If you don’t know about Pegasus Spyware, I strongly suggest you research it asap, as it’s in the streets now, and unsuspecting criminals are abusing it to sabotage your reputation, steal your identity, and to rob you.
+I know, because it’s happening to me.
+I am a victim of identity theft with the help of Pegasus Spyware.
+These crooks even stole my 2020 Federal Tax return!
+Stay tuned for my next blog on this subject.

 FELONI on NEW 2021 MUSIC